Organization of scientific events

 🌐Subscribe to the Newsletter MaFR Law & Art

-► Full reference : M.-A. Frison-Roche, "Le Droit de la Compliance et la transition vers une égalité effective, efficace et efficiente entre les êtres humains (Compliance Law and the transition towards the effectiveness, efficacy and efficiency of the equality between human beings)", in Chair "Mutualist and cooperative banking at the service of the economy", ESCP, Les banques coopératives et les transitions (Cooperative Banks and Transitions), 29 January 2026.
+► Full reference : M.-A. Frison-Roche, "Le Droit de la Compliance, voie de la transition vers une égalité effective, efficace et efficiente entre les êtres humains (Compliance Law, for the transition towards the effectiveness, efficacy and efficiency of the equality between human beings)", in Chair "Mutualist and cooperative banking at the service of the economy", ESCP, Les banques coopératives et les transitions (Cooperative Banks and Transitions), 29 January 2026.

 🧮view the general programme for the conference Cooperative banks and transitions (in French)